-Marketers and social media users alike grow less impressed by follower counts alone; instead, authentic content and engagement signal a new era of influencer validation.
+Marketers and social media users alike grow less impressed by follower counts alone; instead, authentic content and engagement signal a new era of creator validation.

-In other words, an influencer’s follower count may or may not be significant, depending upon the kind of social media relationships that influencer maintains with his/her followers.
+In other words, a creator’s follower count may or may not be significant, depending upon the kind of social media relationships that creator maintains with his/her followers.
 Authentic engagement demonstrates the quality of those relationships, because everyone can see positive feedback by way of post likes, comments, shares.

-That’s why we’ve customized a free tool to help you look beyond follower counts and evaluate an influencer’s engagement.
-These calculations will help you partner with the right influencers and give you insight into what motivates their audiences.
+That’s why we’ve customized a free tool to help you look beyond follower counts and evaluate a creator’s engagement.
+These calculations will help you partner with the right creators and give you insight into what motivates their audiences.

 Analyze any influencer on